Paper 2024/1654

 Abstract

-The compressed $\Sigma$-protocol theory [AC20, ACF21] presents a standard framework for constructing efficient $\Sigma$-protocols.
-This approach primarily consists of two phases: amortization to fold multiple instances satisfying a homomorphic relation into one, and Bulletproofs compression [BBB+18] to reduce the communication overhead to a logarithmic scale when verifying the folded instance.
-For high-degree polynomial (non-homomorphic) relations, a circuit-based linearization technique is employed to convert each instance into a linear relation, resulting in a protocol with at least linear complexity.
-In this paper, we provide a direct method to extend the compressed $\Sigma$-protocol theory to polynomial relations.
-One major objective is to avoid the linear cost of linearization.
-To achieve this, we employ a sum-check during the amortization phase to ensure a logarithmic communication cost.
-To the best of our knowledge, this is the first work to achieve a logarithmic amortization for polynomial relations.
+The theory of compressed $\Sigma$-protocols [AC20, ACF21] provides a standardized framework for creating efficient $\Sigma$-protocols.
+This method involves two main phases: first, amortization, which combines multiple instances that satisfy a homomorphic relation into a single instance; and second, Bulletproofs compression [BBB+18], which minimizes communication overhead to a logarithmic scale during the verification of the combined instance.
+For high-degree polynomial (non-homomorphic) relations, a circuit-based linearization technique is used to transform each instance into a linear relation, resulting in a protocol with at least linear complexity.
+In this paper, we provide a direct method to extend the compressed $\Sigma$-protocol theory to polynomial relations, named $\Sigma$-Check.
+One major contribution of $\Sigma$-Check is to eliminate the linear cost associated with linearization in amortization.
+To achieve this, we employ a sum-check during this phase to ensure a logarithmic communication cost.
+To the best of our knowledge, $\Sigma$-Check is the first work to achieve a logarithmic amortization for polynomial relations.
 Nevertheless, without linearization, the amortized relation may not be linear, which hinders us from using Bulletproofs compression.
 To overcome this problem, we employ another sum-check during the compression phase to effectively manage high-degree relations.
-This allows us to extend the compressed $\Sigma$-protocol framework to polynomial relations.
-Furthermore, we introduce several variants of our techniques and adapt them for arithmetic circuit relations.
-We conclude by showcasing the practicality of our compressed $\Sigma$-protocol theory through applications such as binary proofs, range proofs, and partial knowledge proofs.
-Our basic protocols are initially based on the Discrete Logarithm (DL) assumption.
-We have also extended them to incorporate the Strong-RSA assumption and the Generalized Discrete Logarithm Representation (GDLR) assumption.
+Additionally, we propose several variants of our techniques and adapt them for arithmetic circuit relations.
+We also demonstrate the practicality of our compressed $\Sigma$-protocol theory through applications such as binary proofs, range proofs, and partial knowledge proofs.
+Our basic protocols are initially based on the Discrete Logarithm (DL) assumption, and we have further extended these to incorporate the Strong-RSA assumption and the Generalized Discrete Logarithm Representation (GDLR) assumption.
 Our work expands the scope of compressed $\Sigma$-protocol theory and provides a robust foundation for real-world cryptographic applications.

 Metadata